Early access programme services

 - After a product is discontinued to maintain patient access

-Early access programs can generally be categorised into two main types:
+Early access programmes can generally be categorised into two main types:

-- Named Patient Programs (NPP) – Designed to provide access to a specific, unapproved drug for an individual patient, often on a case-by-case basis
+- Named Patient Programmes (NPP) – Designed to provide access to a specific, unapproved drug for an individual patient, often on a case-by-case basis

-- Compassionate Use Programs (CUP) – Broader initiatives that allow access to investigational drugs for a group of patients facing serious or life-threatening conditions
+- Compassionate Use Programmes (CUP) – Broader initiatives that allow access to investigational drugs for a group of patients facing serious or life-threatening conditions

 Clinical trials for rare disease therapies, as well as more prevalent speciality care illnesses can be infrequent and challenging for several practical and ethical reasons.
-Early access programs can be an attractive alternative for companies who wish to widen potentially lifesaving access for patients who are not eligible for a clinical trial.
-Unlike clinical trials, early access programs:
+Early access programmes can be an attractive alternative for companies who wish to widen potentially lifesaving access for patients who are not eligible for a clinical trial.
+Unlike clinical trials, early access programmes:

 - Do not have strict eligibility criteria, making access easier for a broader population